Roadside Assistance Flat Tire Solutions

 Putting in the Spare

 Lower the car to the floor and disconnect the jack after the spare tire is correctly fitted.
-Tighten all of the lug nuts one further time with the car’s weight on the tire to ensure they are firmly linked.
+Tighten all the lug nuts one further time with the car’s weight on the tire to ensure they are firmly linked.

 Using a tire pressure tester, verify the extra tire’s pressure and add or remove air towards the needed level if you have a mobile compressor.